thirumurthis/Learnings/SpringBoot-Learning.md

 server.port=9090
 ```

-To make the application to use the dev properties, when starting the application use -Dspring.profiles.active=dev
+To make the application to use the dev properties in above case, when starting the application use -Dspring.profiles.active=dev

 ##### using maven
 ```